WP-CLI for ShieldPRO has been a long-awaited feature for many clients. With v9.1 we’re introducing beta-support for WP-CLI.

 There are a few ways to go about this (as our implementation matures, this will also improve).

-Question: Which Shield modules are available for WP-CLI access?
+Question: Which Shield features are available for WP-CLI access?

 There are 2 ways to approach this.
 You could use the built-in WP-CLI help command, or start calling commands incompletely.
 Using the 2nd approach, if we simply enter: